cutthroat78/sionnach.xyz/content/pulseaudio.md

   - From what I can tell, you can't make a remap a source that is set to default
 2. To map the left channel: ```pacmd load-module module-remap-source master={INSERT SOURCE NAME HERE} channels=1 master_channel_map=front-left channel_map=mono```
   - To map the right channel: ```pacmd load-module module-remap-source master={INSERT SOURCE NAME HERE} channels=1 master_channel_map=front-right channel_map=mono```
-  - This will create a virtual mono input that uses the left or right channel (depending on which one you specified) for the one channel from the stereo input that we specified
+  - This will create a virtual mono input that uses only the left or right channel (depending on which one you specified) for the one channel from the stereo input that we specified

 ## Links